-4 Canada, France, Germany, Italy, Japan, the United Kingdom of Great Britain and Northern Ireland, the United States of America, and the European Union.
+Canada, France, Germany, Italy, Japan, the United Kingdom of Great Britain and Northern Ireland, the United States of America, and the European Union.

-funding and updated its investment case.
+33. As part of the transformation, the Secretariat has developed its first investment case, held the first partner forum, set up the WHO Foundation, increased core voluntary contributions, introduced thematic funding and updated its investment case.
 The shift to more flexible funding would give the Director-General the ability to move money where it can have the most impact, and to better implement the priorities that Member States set out in the programme budget.
 WHO's future success will depend on Member States' support for the proposals of the Working Group on Sustainable Financing - to increase assessed contributions with an aspiration to reach a level of 50% of the 2022-2023 base budget by the biennium 2030-2031, while aiming to achieve this by the biennium 2028-2029, and to supplement the programme budget process with a replenishment model.1